John Yzendoorn

 John Yzendoorn (born 17 September 1955) is a former professional soccer player who played for Heidelberg United, South Melbourne and Brunswick Juventus in the National Soccer League.
 Born in England, he represented Australia at international level.

 Club career

-He started his career in his native England with Preston North End but was released in 1974 without making a first-team appearance.
+Yzendoorn started his career in his native England with Preston North End but was released in 1974 without making a first-team appearance.
 He then moved into non-league football and played for nearby Morecambe.
 Yzendoorn later moved to Australia and was signed by Heidelberg United in 1979, playing four seasons with the Melbourne-based club in the National Soccer League.
 He joined fierce rivals South Melbourne in 1983, and helped them to their first national championship in 1984.
 After three years with South Melbourne, he moved to Brunswick Juventus in 1986, where he spent the final three seasons of his national domestic career.

 In 2009, he became one of the initial inductees into the South Melbourne Hall of Fame.